thedtripp/thedtripp/README.md

 ### Hi there 👋

-I'm Daniel D. Tripp, a passionate and results-driven Software Engineer from San Francisco.
+I'm D. Tripp, a passionate and results-driven Software Engineer from San Francisco.
 Welcome to my GitHub profile! 👨‍💻

 Here's a glimpse into what I'm up to: